System Functions (System Information)

-This function returns an error when the input is a stream on a view that has multiple underlying tables.
+This function returns an error when the input is a stream on a view.

 To create a stream at or before the current offset for an existing stream, we recommend providing the existing stream name as input to the AT | BEFORE clause for simplicity and maximum compatibility with existing streams: